nikhilkilari/financialanalyst-agent/prompts/concall_analysis_prompt.md

    - Negative 2(Mention strength)
    - List down rest of the negatives

-Provide your score on a scale of 1 to 10 considering the listed parameters for long term investment in the following format at the end of your response.
+Provide your feedback considering the listed parameters for long term investment.
 Consider how consistent the management has been in delivering the guidance across the quarters.
-Also consider all other required parameters for giving your score.
-Dont hesitate to give a 1 if the performance is extremely bad.
-Final score: Your score

-After the score list the reason for your scoring in bullets.
 Remember that you are generating output for a markdown file